 * Fears over earlier Fed rate hike spur selling

-* Investors fret over Argentina default fallout, Russia tensions
+* Investors fret over Argentina default fallout, Russia

 * Exxon falls after results

 * Labor costs post largest gain in more than 5-1/2 years

 * Dow down 1.9 pct, S&P 2 pct, Nasdaq 2.1 pct